steveKapturowski/steveKapturowski.github.io/_posts/2015-05-01-lattice-spin-systems.md

 Fancifully put, a real scalar field is just the physics in the continuum limit of an infinitely large mattress.

 The path integral is essentially a sum over all paths in spacetime.
-The notation with $$\partial_\mu\phi\partial^\mu\phi$$ with [one index raised and one lowered](http://en.wikipedia.org/wiki/Einstein_notation) encodes the metric of [Minkowski space](http://en.wikipedia.org/wiki/Minkowski_space).
+The notation of $$\partial_\mu\phi\partial^\mu\phi$$ with [one index raised and one lowered](http://en.wikipedia.org/wiki/Einstein_notation) encodes the metric of [Minkowski space](http://en.wikipedia.org/wiki/Minkowski_space).
 Described using this geometry the physics of special relativity essentially all boils down to the fact that you can convert space and time into each other by rotating through an imaginary angle.

 Since the functions being described here are analytic we can [<i>rotate into imaginary time</i>](http://en.wikipedia.org/wiki/Wick_rotation) to do our calculations in euclidean space and then use [analytic continuation](http://en.wikipedia.org/wiki/Analytic_continuation) to put our results back into ordinary spacetime.